Ambroise Oyongo

-Ambroise Oyongo Bitolo (born 22 June 1991) is a Cameroonian professional footballer who plays as a left-back for Championnat National club Paris 13 Atletico.
+Ambroise Oyongo Bitolo (born 22 June 1991) is a Cameroonian professional footballer who plays as a left-back.

 Club career

 Coton Sport

 Ambroise Oyongo began his career with Moussango FC of Yaoundé in 2008.
 His play with Moussango attracted the interest of top club Coton Sport FC who signed him in July 2010.
 He quickly established himself at the club winning the league title in his first year with Coton Sport.
 In 2011, he helped the club to the league and cup double.
 In 2013, he won another league title and helped lead Coton Sport to the semi-finals of the 2013 CAF Champions League.